XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 const uploadRequest = UploadRequestSchema.safeParse(request);
 ```

-Your code should have errors now, because the type of `safeParse` has changed.
+Your code should have errors now, because in using `safeParse`, the type of `uploadRequest` has changed.

 Add the code to handle the error case and allow TypeScript's flow typing to narrow the type down to the success case: